ritza-co/fusionauth-site/site/docs/v1/tech/guides/user-actions-new.md

 | Temporal | When you want to apply a state to a user for a period of time. | Subscription access · Expiring software trial · Forum ban
 | Instantaneous (with options) | When you want to apply a state to a user at a single point in time, recording who did so, perhaps with comments. | User surveyed and was happy/indifferent/frustrated · User has earned a sufficient level of trust on your forum and been given an award (possibility increasing their access rights)

 > FusionAuth's primary purpose is to simplify authentication (verifying a user's identity) and authorization (giving your app a user's roles).
 Actions are an additional feature that you might want to use in your app.
 Think of them as a premade way for you to store extra user fields in FusionAuth instead of your own database, at a specified time, and notify people or systems if these fields change.
 But FusionAuth has no way to receive payments, and no automated subscription features.
-So you need to decide carefully if you want to write the code you need to manage such features in FusionAuth using Actions, or in your own app with custom code, or using an entirely external system that specializes in that process, if your needs are complex.
+So you need to decide carefully if you want to write the code you need to manage such features in FusionAuth using Actions, or in your own app with custom code, or using an external system that specializes in that process, if your needs are complex.

 The general process to use an Action is to
 - create the Action in the FusionAuth website,